EiX-GNN : Concept-level eigencentrality explainer for graph neural networks: Problem formulation

-For each of the $L$ concepts, the global concept ordering phase assigns a global score $r_i$ to each concept $C_i$.
-It means that nodes composing $C_i$ have a uniform contribution in explaining $P$ proportional to $r_i$.
-Nonetheless, we know that in any graph learning problems, each node provides a varying contribution towards the learning task as mentioned in section [number].
-Previously, we took the same approach for getting some trends concerning prior node relevance distribution, this compute has a complexity $\mathcal{O}(N^2)$ where $N$ is the number of nodes composing $G$.
-Here we consider subgraphs of $G$ which have a fixed size $\lfloor Np\rfloor\leq N$ for all $p\in[0,1]$.
-Since we deal with smaller graphs (i.e. concepts), we investigate a more precise strategy for quantifying node relevance distribution.
-Given a concept $C_i$, it deals with computing the Shapley value of each node $v_j$ composing $C_i$.
+$\widehat{\A(K_L)}^{T}$ is a stochastic version of $\A(K_L)$ that by definition always admit a right eigenvector $\textbf{r}$ with eigenvalue equal to 1.
+Under this context, this eigenvector $\textbf{r}$ defines a probability law and its components are \textit{PageRank} values of each node.
+Regarding the explanation process, the \textit{PageRank} centrality measures yield a global concept ordering scheme where concept candidate with highest \textit{PageRank} value is the explicative representant that proposes the less information redundancy while being in both modalities relevant.
+This global concept ordering procedure allows to tremendously shrink the search space to find relevant subgraphs which is known to be a combinatorial problem.
+Once addressed this refinement, we can go further and we propose a less coarsening approach that assesses relevancy at $G$ nodes scope that we framed as the local concept ordering procedures.

+\paragraph{Local concept ordering} Considering only subgraph-level as the only set of explanation arguing terms may lead to incomplete formulation of explanations.
+Indeed, although in underlying manner, nodes relevance is already partially encoded in concept relevance quantification processes, nodes composing these subgraphs may have themselves their own role on the global concept ordering outcomes; that given a concept; node has no-uniform contribution to this outcome.
+Besides that purely signal-based argue, in many real-life applications, nodes may represent atoms for molecule representations or city on a roadmap for traffic forecasting and therefore have their own semantic embeddings that may not be rendered in a single subgraph-level focus.
+That is why, including such node-level data have to be included in our explanation conception pipeline.
+To carefully quantifying the contribution of each node within a concept candidate $C_i$ we have exploited game theory.
+It consists in computing the \textit{Shapley} value \cite{shapley_notes_1951} of each node $i$ composing $C_i$.
 The Shapley value is a conceptual solution in cooperative game theory quantifying how important the marginal role of a player has in the game outcome.
-Considering a coalition of $K\in\mathbb{N}$ players indexed within $Q=\{1,\dots,K\}$ playing a cooperative game with a game payoff measurable function $v:\mathcal{P}(Q)\rightarrow\mathbb{R}$ where $\mathcal{P}(Q)$ denotes all subsets of $Q$.
-With supplying counting measure $\mu$ to $\mathcal{P}(Q)$ , the Shapley value of a player $i\in Q$, is defined by
+Considering a coalition of $K\in\mathbb{N}$ players indexed within $Q=\{1,\dots,K\}$ playing a cooperative game with a game payoff $v: \mathcal{P}(Q)\rightarrow\mathbb{R}$ where $\mathcal{P}(Q)$ denotes all possible subsets of $Q$.
+The Shapley value of a player $i\in Q$, is defined by: